flowchart LR

 - In

-, type the following line:
+TerminalorGit Bash, type the following line:

 git remote add origin https://github.com/barriern/git-train.git

-by the name of your GitHub repository.
+Replace barriern by your GitHub login and git-train by the name of your GitHub repository.

-The URL must end by .git
+The URL must end by .git!

 - It connects your

-repository, called origin
+Localrepository with theRemoterepository, called origin

 - Type